biome-sh/builder/components/builder-web/README.md

 You should now be able to browse to the UI at `http://localhost:3000/#/pkgs`.

-Note that browsing to `http://localhost:3000/` (i.e., at the root level) will activate the application's default route, which is configured to redirect signed-out users to the Habitat home page (http://habitat.sh), and various navigation links will operate similarly.
+Note that browsing to `http://localhost:3000/` (i.e., at the root level) will activate the application's default route, which is configured to redirect signed-out users to the Biome home page (http://biome.sh), and various navigation links will operate similarly.
 If you plan on developing for both the Builder UI and the [Web site](../../www), consider changing some of your configuration entries to allow for easier navigation between the two:

 ```
 ...